monorkin/kappa/README.md

 ## Things to note

 Everything the Lambda outputs to `STDOUT` will be used as the result / response.
-And ewerything that is output to `STDERR` will be visible in the logs of the Kappa container.
+And everything that is output to `STDERR` will be visible in the logs of the Kappa container.
 The Lambda runner, by default, outputs a JSON object with the response to `STDOUT` when it's finished.